akeneo/pim-community-dev/UPGRADE.md

 This change lead us to move all the classes of the PIM (`sed` commands are provided in the section _Migrate your custom code_ of this upgrade guide).
 It has also a small impact on the configuration files as described in the section *Migrate your standard project*.

-If you want to know more about this topic, you can read the [blog posts](#) we have written.
+If you want to know more about this topic, you can read the [blog post](https://medium.com/akeneo-labs/akeneo-pim-3-0-lets-tidy-up-a91d986bf5bb) we have written.
 You can also refer to [the definitions of each of those new folders](https://github.com/akeneo/pim-community-dev/blob/master/internal_doc/ARCHITECTURE.md#you-said-bounded-contexts).

-TODO: link to blog post

 ## Migrate your standard project

+1. Stop the job queue consumer daemon consumer

-/!\ Before starting the migration process, we advise you to stop the job queue consumer daemon and start it again only when the migration process is finished.
+Before starting the migration process, stop the job queue consumer daemon and start it again only when the migration process is finished.

-TODO: add command to stop the daemon...
+If you use `supervisor`, then stop your daemon as following:

+    ```bash
+    supervisorctl status
+    # the command returns the following daemons
+    # pim-queue-daemon:pim-queue-daemon_00 RUNNING    pid 4162, uptime 0:05:44

+    supervisorctl stop pim-queue-daemon:pim-queue-daemon_00

+    supervisorctl status
+    # the daemon has been stopped
+    # pim-queue-daemon:pim-queue-daemon_00 STOPPED    Jan 24 11:41 AM
+    ```

+Otherwise, kill your daemon:

+    ```bash
+    pkill -f job-queue-consumer-daemon
+    ```

-To give you a quick overview of the changes made to a standard project, you can check on [Github](https://github.com/akeneo/pim-community-standard/compare/2.3...standard-for-3dot0).
+To give you a quick overview of the changes made to a standard project, you can check on [Github](https://github.com/akeneo/pim-enterprise-standard/compare/2.3...3.0).

-TODO: change the link!!

-1. Download the latest standard edition from the website [PIM community standard](http://www.akeneo.com/download/) and extract:
+2 Download the latest standard edition from the website [PIM community standard](http://www.akeneo.com/download/) and extract:

     ```bash
     wget http://download.akeneo.com/pim-community-standard-v3.0-latest.tar.gz